dusk-network/dusk-blockchain/pkg/core/chain/readme.md

 - Check the error wrapping, for places that I could wrap errors to make them more descriptive and helpful
 - check errors are prefixed with "chain:" - wrap only api functions for this

+-createIssue: We need the ring signature dummy inputs to be added per input

 ## TODO

 - Modify transaction/block code in wire(blocking), add checks for transactions in chain